 While true that traditional turntable setups have a lot of moving parts, that’s the nature of the beast — if not vinyl’s main allure.
 There’s also an easy workaround.
-These days, a bunch of turntables and speaker systems come with integrated components (like a phono preamplifier or amplifier).
-Here, three setups that take the hassle of out of hi-fi.
+These days, a bunch of turntables and speaker systems come with integrated components (like a phono preamplifier or amplifier) and they make listening to vinyl as hassle-free.
+Before we get into the setups, we’re going to answer a few basic questions below.